Coronavirus / COVID-19 Information

 Auto Truck Group and our business partners are closely monitoring the impact that COVID-19 is having on our industry.
 We will continue to communicate directly with our clients, and we will update this page with new information as we receive it.

-All 10 other Auto Truck Group locations are open with regularly scheduled operations.
+All 11 Auto Truck Group locations are open with regularly scheduled operations.
 The company is taking precautionary measures including having employees work remotely where possible, balancing shift operations to minimize the number of employees on duty at the same time, and applying the best practices published by the CDC.

 As of this time, we are not seeing upfit schedules modifying to any significant degree.
 If the situation changes, we will be sure to notify all affected customers and suppliers as soon as possible.
 If an event occurs where we need to close a facility, we have contingency planning in place.
 A location closing likely will impact scheduling and completing some vehicles in the proscribed time.
 Our intention is to remain flexible as the situation dictates, prioritizing the safety and well-being of our employees.